Brewarrina: Climate

-Brewarrina has the typical hot semi-arid climate of north-western New South Wales, with hot summers frequently over 40 °C, cool winters and generally dry all year round.
-Brewarrina's highest recorded temperature was 48.9 °C on 19 December 1912, whilst its coldest was -4.1 °C on 14 July 1997.
+Brewarrina has the typical hot semi-arid climate (Köppen: BSh) of north-western New South Wales, with very hot summers frequently over 40 °C, cool to mild winters and generally dry all year round.
+Brewarrina's highest recorded temperature was 48.9 °C on 19 December 1912, while its lowest was -4.1 °C on 14 July 1997.
 The average annual rainfall is 412.2 mm.

 Weather radar station

 The Brewarrina radar station (29.96°S 146.81°E) at the local airport was constructed from July 2020 to provide better weather forecasts for the area and farming community.

 Sport and recreation

 The townspeople of Brewarrina play a variety of sports.
 The town has a local rugby union club and team, the Brewarrina Brumbies, and a number of rugby league teams.
 Local players Alby Carr, Ron Gibbs, Les Biles, Isaac Gordon and cousin Ashley Gordon played first grade in the National Rugby League.
 Netball is played weekly, with over 12 teams playing in the local competition.
 The Brewarrina Golf Club is renowned throughout the western region as one of the best 'oiled' green golf courses.
 Other major sports include lawn bowls, shooting, tennis and swimming.
 The river is also used for swimming and water skiing in the summer months.
 A skate park is near the town centre.

 The Brewarrina Circus Skills Training Project is a 2004 program, which trains local kids skills in circus acts and gives them the opportunity to travel across the country to places like Adelaide and Melbourne.
 The Brewarrina Youth Circus was a partnership with the Brewarrina Council and Brewarrina Central School with objectives to increase school attendance.
 This program has also given particular kids the chance to travel overseas, with one girl travelling to South Africa to perform in the art of circus skills.